 - Blocking for future grab bars

-There is a complex web of interaction between building codes and federal and state laws that need to be taken into account when designing most and multi-family project whether it be a standard apartment complex in Colorado or a transit oriented development with a residential component in Canada.
+There is a complex web of interaction between building codes and federal and state laws that need to be taken into account when designing most any multi-family project, whether it be a standard apartment complex in Colorado or a transit oriented development with a residential component in Canada.
 Deciding on Type A vs. Type B in residential design is best solved by experts who understand your local codes, laws, and your project goals.

 Want to work with a multidisciplinary team that knows current codes inside and out?
 Let us know.
 EVstudio would love to make your vision a reality.